chiarab3/chiarab3/README.md

 - 👀 I’m interested in reading books, travelling and Japan culture
 - 🤿 Passionate scuba diver
 - ✨ Web3 & DeSci enthusiast
-- 💻 Bioinformatician, currently in Berlin
+- 💻 Bioinformatician & Biomedical Data Analyst, currently in Berlin
 - 📫 How to reach me: chiarabasaglia@yahoo.it

 <!---